In this article

-Early intervention encompasses a range of therapy and education services to children on the autism spectrum who are not yet in school or making the transition to school, delivered in conjunction with their families.
+Early Years support encompasses a range of therapy and education services to children on the autism spectrum who are not yet in school or making the transition to school, delivered in conjunction with their families.

 Support is provided by a multi-disciplinary team, with services including:

 - Occupational therapy